Brookdale Wave header-wave

 Unexplained Physical Changes

 Have you noticed any physical changes in your loved one that they can't explain?
-For example, maybe your mom or dad has always been healthy, but now they're losing weight and looking a little frail.
+For example, maybe your mom or dad has been fairly healthy, but now they're losing weight and looking a little frail.
 Sometimes a change like this means they are struggling to take care of themselves.

 Social Isolation